 This is a normal operation.
-Press 12# to prematurely stop the beeping
+Press 12# to prematurely stop the beeping (see Power Up the Keypad, pg.
+13).

 Warranty and Notices

 FCC COMPLIANCE STATEMENT FCC ID: K4E3133PPQ

 THIS DEVICE COMPLIES WITH PART 15 OF THE FCC RULES, OPERATION IS SUBJECT TO THE FOLLOWING TWO CONDITIONS (1) THIS DEVICE MAY NOT CAUSE HARMFUL INTERFERENCE AND (2) THIS DEVICE MUST ACCEPT ANY INTERFERENCE RECEIVED, INCLUDING INTERFERENCE THAT MAY CAUSE UNDESIRED OPERATION.